diffalot/diff.mx/_posts/2018-10-29-encrpted-root-on-raspberry-pi.md

 # Instructions

-*Compiled from the [arch linux arm install instructions] and the [arch linux arm cryptsetup instructions], but using the newer AArch64 distribution.*
+*Compiled from the [arch linux arm install instructions] and the [arch linux arm cryptsetup instructions]*

 ## Figure out the device name using `lsblk`

-Use `lsblk` to find the usb drive, and make sure you find the right device; for the following instructions we are using `/dev/sdX`, and I hope that is not an actual device on your system if you foolishly decide to copy/paste these instructions.
+Use `lsblk` to find the usb drive, and make sure you find the right device; for the following instructions we are using `/dev/sdX`, and I hope that is not an actual device on your system.

 ## Format `/dev/sdX` with fdisk